 - Lauren Brinckerhoff Glick, Marist ‘19

 In 2009, Julia D'Angelo, an intern at the Hudson River Valley Institute, undertook a survey of all the post office murals in our region that were done as a part of the WPA.
-She compiled a field report of these trips and then created one updated mural image for each of the post offices visited (Beacon, Ellenville, Hyde Park, Poughkeepsie, Rhinebeck, and Wappingers).
+She compiled a field report of these trips and created one updated mural image for each of the post offices visited (Beacon, Ellenville, Hyde Park, Poughkeepsie, Rhinebeck, and Wappingers).

 In 2017, Gabi Perpignand, the Frank T. Bumpus Intern at the Hudson River Valley Institute visited the Francis Lehman Loeb Art Gallery at Vassar College with the intent to learn more about the paintings exhibited that were submitted as part of the WPA.
 She wrote a blog post about her interview with curator, Patricia Phagan, and created a photo slideshow of the paintings.